dthaler/draft-iab-iotsi-workshop/draft-iab-iotsi-workshop-02.md

 Interaction Model
-: An interaction model defines how data is accessed and retrieved from the endpoints, being therefore tied to the specific communication pattern that the system has (e.g.  REST methods, Publish/Subscribe operations or RPC-calls).
+: An interaction model defines how data is accessed and retrieved from the endpoints, being therefore tied to the specific communication pattern that the system has (e.g., REST methods, Publish/Subscribe operations, or RPC calls).
 {: vspace='0'}

 Another identified terminology issue is the semantic meaning overload that some terms have.
-Meaning will vary depending on the context the term is used.
+The meaning can vary depending on the context in which the term is used.
 Some examples of such terms are: semantics, models, encoding, serialization format, media types or encoding types.
-Due to time constraints no concrete terminology was agreed upon, however work will continue within each organization to create various terminology documents, see {{IOTSIGIT}}.
+Due to time constraints, no concrete terminology was agreed upon, but work will continue within each organization to create various terminology documents.
+The participants agreed to set up a github repository
+{{IOTSIGIT}} for sharing information.

 # Architecture {#section-3}

-Architectures follow different design patterns, some are REST- oriented with clear methods to find and manipulate resources on endpoints with almost no state kept between them.
-Others are more Publish/Subscribe-oriented that focus on the flow of information based on the topics of the information that is being shared.
-Others are RPC-like requiring to know beforehand the set of parameters that are accessed, requiring to generate code both on the client and server side, they are tightly coupled and service-oriented.
+Various architectures follow different design patterns.
+Some are REST- oriented with a limited set of standard methods to find and manipulate resources on endpoints.
+Others are RPC-like, with a rich set of methods that may vary by resource type.
+Still others are more Publish/Subscribe-oriented that focus on the flow of information based on the topics of the information that is being shared.

+TODO: The 3 items below need to be rewritten, perhaps as normal paragraphs, as they're hard to follow and it's unclear what the purpose of the "list" is.

 {: hangIndent='3'}
 Thing-hub-cloud
-: things talk to a hub, which talks back to them and to the cloud.
+: Things talk to some type of hub or gateway, which talks back to them and to the cloud.
 There is a spectrum of emphasis on the hub vs. the cloud.
-For some the hub is simply an IP router that connects different link layer technologies, but for others it is a critical place for maintaining local control.
+For some, the hub is simply an IP router that connects different link layer technologies, but for others it is a critical place for maintaining local control.
 {: vspace='0'}

 {: hangIndent='3'}
 Meta Thing
-: some things are actually virtual, like an alarm composed of clock, lights, and thermostat.
+: Some things are actually a composite of other things, like an alarm composed of a clock, lights, and thermostat.
 {: vspace='0'}

 {: hangIndent='3'}
 Nearby things
-: some things may be geospatially related even if they are not on the same network or within the same administrative domain.
+: Some things may be geospatially related even if they are not on the same network or within the same administrative domain.
 {: vspace='0'}